-- Completed online application

-- One letter of recommendation preferred

-- A personal essay

-- Applicants must submit an official transcript(s) from the regionally-accredited institution granting the bachelor's degree and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - In the case where prerequisite requirements exist or transfer credits or waivers are sought, official transcripts are required from institutions at which the prerequisites or equivalents were completed. - $\circ$ $\;$ The Program Director may ask for additional transcripts if determined to be necessary. - A writing sample (page counts are meant to provide guidance but are not a requirement): - $\circ$ $\;$ Fiction or Creative Non-Fiction, 20 pages, double-spaced - Poetry, 15-20 pages, single-spaced - o Screenwriting or Playwriting, up to 30 pages in script/playwriting format
+- Completed online application - A personal essay - Applicants must submit an official transcript(s) from the institution granting the bachelor's degree and from the most recently attended institution, if not the same. - Military veterans are required to submit all official transcripts from previously attended institutions to qualify for military benefits. - o In the case where transfer credits or waivers are sought, official transcripts are required from institutions at which the equivalents were completed. - o The Program Director may ask for additional transcripts if determined to be necessary. - A writing sample (page counts are meant to provide guidance but are not a requirement): - o Fiction or Creative Non-Fiction, 20 pages, double-spaced - o Poetry, 15-20 pages, single-spaced - o Screenwriting or Playwriting, up to 30 pages in script/playwriting format